DEENUU1/lotto-analytics/README.md

 </tr>
 </table>

-More data are available here:...
+<a href="https://github.com/DEENUU1/lotto-analytics/blob/main/most_common_numbers.ipynb">More data are available here</a>

 #### Most common number by year
 In 2024 the most common numbers are: